jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 Add the following values to your game's plist file:

-- The **FacebookAppID** is required for Facebook authentication.
+**FacebookAppID**
+> A unique key given to every app created for Facebook.
+This value is required when using Facebook authentication.
 You can get the ``FacebookAppID`` from your Big Fish producer.

 ```xml
 <key>FacebookAppID</key>
 <string>{facebook_app_id}</string>
 ```

+**CFBundleURLTypes**
+> A list of URL schemes supportd by the app.
+You will need to add at least two values: the Facebook URL scheme and the Bundle ID.
-- The Facebook URL scheme **CFBundleURLTypes** requires two strings: ``CFBundleURLSchemes`` and the ``PRODUCT_BUNDLE_IDENTIFIER``.
-CFBundleURLSchemes is based on your FacebookAppID value, preceded by the letters "fb".
-For example, if your FacebookAppID is 1234, then fb1234 would be your Facebook URL scheme.
-You can get the ``PRODUCT_BUNDLE_IDENTIFIER`` from your Big Fish producer.
+> The **Facebook URL scheme** is based on your FacebookAppID value, preceded by the letters "fb".
+For example, if your FacebookAppID is "1234", then your Facebook URL scheme is "fb1234".
+> The **Bundle ID** is a unique key created for your game.
+You can get the Bundle ID from your Big Fish producer.

 ```xml
 <key>CFBundleURLTypes</key>